TKravel/quit-calc-client/README.md

 # Quit smoking calculator

 Quit smoking calculator is a fullstack MERN application used to set goals to help you quit smoking by visualizing savings.
+The client is based in React.js using Material UI components.

 ## Server code